qrohlf/qrohlf.github.io/_posts/2013-11-16-5-best-jekyll-designs.md

 ---
 title: 5 Examples of Great Minimal Jekyll Blog Designs
-summary: Inspiration and ideas from a few of my favorite hacker blogs
+summary: Inspiration and ideas from a few of my favorite hacker blogs.
 layout: post
 ---